-If you have never been to Yosemite, you are missing out on some fabulous views.
-You and your best friend can start at the Yosemite Valley Visitor Center and hike the short Cook's Meadow Loop trail that is just over two miles long.
+If you have never been to Yosemite, you are missing out on some fabulous views!
+You and your best friend can start with an easy hike at the Yosemite Valley Visitor Center where there is parking, and take the short Cook's Meadow Loop trail that is just a mile long.
 Some of the most pawesome sights await you and your pooch as you walk west on the bike path to the left fork in the path.
-From the Sentinel Bridge, there you can see the Half Dome and Merced River before your hike.
+From the Sentinel Bridge, you can see the Half Dome and Merced River before your hike.

 At almost every point along the Cook’s Meadow Trail, you will be able to see the majestic Yosemite Falls.
 In fact, at one point at the southern end of the meadow, you can see both the upper and lower Yosemite falls at one time.
 You and your pooch will be crossing several footbridges across the Yosemite Creek where you can spot some waterfowl, fish, lizards, and turtles.